cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 * the one or more job templates from the bosh release to be applied to each VM
 * the custom properties to be applied into configuration files and scripts for each job template

-A deployment file can describe 10,000 VMs using a complex set of Quantum subnets all the way down to one or more VMs without any complex inter-networking.
+A deployment file can describe 10,000 VMs using a complex set of Neutron subnets all the way down to one or more VMs without any complex inter-networking.
 You can specify one job per VM or colocate multiple jobs for small deployments.

 There are many different parts of Cloud Foundry that can be deployed.
 In this section, only the bare basics will be deployed that allow user applications to be run that do not require any services.
 The minimal set of jobs to be included are: